OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ## Perform an operation as a delegate or shared mailbox user

-Once you've identified that the current folder or mailbox is shared, your add-in can then perform any necessary operations within the shared environment.
-If you need additional information about the shared folder or shared mailbox other than the properties returned by the `getSharedPropertiesAsync` call, you must first configure your add-in's permission in the manifest.
+Once you've identified that the current mail item is in a shared folder or shared mailbox, your add-in can then perform the necessary operations on the item within the shared environment.
+To run operations on an item in a shared context, you must first configure your add-in's permission in the manifest.
 Then, use Microsoft Graph to complete the operations.

 > [!NOTE]
 > Exchange Web Services (EWS) isn't supported in shared folder and shared mailbox scenarios.